 - GEOG 314 – Introduction to Remote Sensing

-- GEOG 480 – GEOINT Capstone.
-Note that this course is required for the USGIF certificate.
-No other course can supplement.
+- GEOG 485 – Capstone Seminar in GEOINT.
+Note that this course is required for the USGIF certificate and cannot be supplemented by any other courses.

 Descriptions of the courses can be found from our course catalog.

 (*) This does not include the prerequisite credits.

 National Median Wage (2016): $78,120/year